richardjlyon/richardlyon-210131/content/about/index.md

 comments: false
 ---

 *Hello*.
 Welcome to my personal website.
 This is where I write about things that interest me, in a place where I can share it with others.
-Things that interest me include our energy predicament and, more recently, the peculiar phenomenon of Covid-19 hysteria.
+Things that interest me include our energy predicament, the strange world of grievance-based identity politics and, more recently, the peculiar phenomenon of Covid-19 hysteria.

 Writing is how I clarify my thoughts.
 It's easy to have an opinion on things; it's harder to have an opinion that is coherent, logical, and evidence based.
 Often, I'll abandon an essay when I realise I still don't understand the topic well enough to publish it online.
 This is the value of this website to me.